 - SAS RRP uses SAS as the workbench for developing and evaluating supervised and unsupervised models as well as for data exploration activities.
 RRP uses multiple SAS machine learning algorithms (e.g., decision trees, neural networks, logistic regression) to uncover patterns in the data associated with fraud.
-RRP also includes components of SAS' High Performing Analytics (e.g., SAS Grid, SAS indatabase analytics) to develop and deploy models with greater complexity than what could be built on a traditional infrastructure.
+RRP also includes components of SAS' High Performing Analytics (e.g., SAS Grid, SAS in-database analytics) to develop and deploy models with greater complexity than what could be built on a traditional infrastructure.
 Greater complexity allows RRP models to display greater accuracy and robustness.
 Supervised models produce a score from 0.000 to 1.000 where a higher score represents a higher likelihood of a return being fraud. - Greenplum Data Computing Appliance (DCA) All RRP models are deployed and run directly in the database.
 Deploying models directly to the database removes the network latency required to move data to a separate application tier server containing the models.
 Moreover, the Greenplum DCA provides massively parallel processing capabilities across multiple segment servers.
 In addition to models developed using SAS, RRP also develops models in the form of custom user-defined functions in the Greenplum DCA. - a) RRP's network analytics tool Linked Return Analysis (LRA) uses multiple custom built Greenplum functions to link returns that display common, suspicious characteristics. - b) RRP builds "identity theft filters" using Greenplum functions.
-These functions combine the outputs of RRP models, rules and LRA to flag suspicious cases of identity theft treatment. - FICO Blaze Advisor (FICO BA) RRP builds and maintains business rules using FICO Blaze Advisor.
-FICO BA provides transparency into the logic that drives business decisions.
-FICO BA houses the logic that drives RRP's Systemic Verification process - the rule logic that matches taxpayer submitted Income Documents (IDOCs) to the document submitted by withholding party(ies) (e.g., employer submitted W-2s containing income and withholding information).
+These functions combine the outputs of RRP models, rules and LRA to flag suspicious cases of identity theft treatment.